cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Many cryptographic protocols require a procedure that encodes an arbitrary input, e.g., a password, to a point on an elliptic curve.
 This procedure is known as hashing to an elliptic curve.
-Prominent examples of cryptosystems that hash to elliptic curves include Simple Password Exponential Key Exchange
-{{J96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}}, Boneh-Lynn-Shacham signatures {{BLS01}} {{?I-D.irtf-cfrg-bls-signature}},
-Verifiable Random Functions {{?I-D.irtf-cfrg-vrf}}, and Oblivious Pseudorandom Functions {{?I-D.irtf-cfrg-voprf}}.
+Prominent examples of cryptosystems that hash to elliptic curves include password-authenticated key exchanges {{BM92}} {{J96}} {{BMP00}} {{p1363.2}}, Identity-Based Encryption {{BF01}}, Boneh-Lynn-Shacham signatures {{BLS01}} {{?I-D.irtf-cfrg-bls-signature}}, Verifiable Random Functions {{MRV99}} {{?I-D.irtf-cfrg-vrf}}, and Oblivious Pseudorandom Functions {{NR97}} {{?I-D.irtf-cfrg-voprf}}.

-Unfortunately for implementors, the precise hash function that is suitable for a given scheme is not necessarily included in the description of the protocol.
-Compounding this problem is the need to pick a suitable curve for the specific protocol.
-Incorrect choice of hash function or curve can have disastrous consequences for the security of a protocol.
+Unfortunately for implementors, the precise hash function that is suitable for a given protocol implemented using a given elliptic curve is often unclear from the protocol's description.
+Meanwhile, an incorrect choice of hash function can have disastrous consequences for the security of a protocol.

 This document aims to bridge this gap by providing a comprehensive set of recommended algorithms for a range of curve types.